nicholasren/jenkins-monitor/README.md

     git clone git://github.com/tuo/jenkins-monitor.git

-  Then copy or rename conf/config.js.sample to conf/config.js:

-    copy conf/config.js.sample conf/config.js

-  or

-    mv conf/config.js.sample conf/config.js

-	And open conf/config.js to change your jenkins ci address and jobs name you want to show on dashboard like following:
+  Then open dashboard.html to change your jenkins ci address and jobs name you want to show on dashboard like following:

 		var ci_url = "http://ci.jruby.org/view/Ruboto";
 		var jobs_to_be_filtered = ["apitest", "ergonomics"];